SPECIAL INTEREST GROUPS

 The goal of special interest groups is to transform practice through professional learning opportunities that feature leading practice and are evidence-led; a further goal is, where appropriate, to create research and/or research opportunities around particular problems of practice.

-SIGs maintain a digital presence throughout the year on ECIS Connect and elsewhere, and are key stakeholders in organising professional learning opportunities in collaboration with ECIS, whether at one of our conferences or at a stand-alone special interest conference, offered on a schedule agreed to by the special interest group and ECIS.
+SIGs maintain a digital presence throughout the year via our website and social media, and are key stakeholders in organising professional learning opportunities in collaboration with ECIS, whether at one of our conferences or at a stand-alone special interest conference, offered on a schedule agreed to by the special interest group and ECIS.

 The purpose of the Admission special interest group is to transform practice through professional learning opportunities that feature leading practice and are evidence-led.
 A further goal is, where appropriate, to create research and/or research opportunities around particular problems of practice.